verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 ```

 **NOTE:**
-- The `credentials` used here is `mysql-backup-secret`, is the same secret you created earlier in the `keycloak` namespace.
+- The `credentials` in `mysql-backup-secret` are those you created previously in the `keycloak` namespace.
 - The `clustername` has to be `mysql`.
 - The `namespace` has to be `keycloak`.